Exactly Solvable Population Model with Square-Root Growth Noise and Cell-Size Regulation: Discussion Future Directions

 All we know with certainty about growth is the following: (1) Most biological cells grow approximately exponentially on average.
 (2) The exponential growth rate over the cell cycle varies from cell to cell, generation to generation, and within a cell cycle.
 The within-cell-cycle variability can only be confidently quantified after coarse-graining over a significant fraction of the cell cycle.
 (3) Large fluctuations in the average exponential growth rate of a cell over its cell cycle decay towards a well-defined lineage mean over the course of a couple of generations~\cite{wang2010robust, Tzur2009, kiviet2014stochasticity, taheri2015cell, biswas2024collective}.
 Instantaneous single-cell growth rate is estimated by fitting an exponential growth curve to the estimated size from a couple of frames before and after a given time.
 Typical frame intervals are $\Delta t\sim 1 - 5$ minutes for bacteria and $\sim5 - 20$ minutes for mammalian cells, so “instantaneous’’ growth rates inferred from finite differences already average over many microscopic events and over significant segmentation noise.
 This coarse understanding of growth fluctuations in single-cell experiments motivates shifting focus towards population-level predictions that can distinguish between different single-cell growth models.

 The simplest model to understand the effect of cell-to-cell variability on population dynamics is to assume that each cell has a growth rate drawn from a random distribution that remains constant throughout the cell cycle.
 In this model, the population growth rate is less than the mean single cell growth rate~\cite{lin2017effects, genthon2025noisy}.
 However, if growth rates are selected not independently but correlated with the growth rate of the mother cell, there is a crossover to a regime in which growth-rate variability becomes beneficial and increases the population growth rate~\cite{lin2020single}.
 This is in contrast with the models in which the exponential growth rate $\lambda(t)$ of cells fluctuates continuously (and independently of the cell size) around a well-defined mean, where the growth rate variability is always beneficial and increases the population growth rate~\cite{tuanase2008regulatory, levien2021non, hein2024asymptotic}.
-Here, by incorporating the square root dependence of growth fluctuations on cell size, we have obtained an exactly solvable model in which (i) the population growth rate is completely unaffected by the details of growth and division, and is given simply by the mean single-cell growth rate; (ii) the steady-state snapshot cell-size distribution for $\sigma>0$ is obtained by a one-sided exponential convolution with the deterministic $\sigma=0$ solution; and (iii) the mean-rescaled population size $W=N_t/\mean{N_t}$ has the closed-form distribution in \eq{MRD}, which depends only on $\sigma$ for a single founder of size one, and this $W$ is unchanged by division noise, cell size control, and asymmetric partitioning.
-In models with size-independent single-cell growth rate $\lambda(t)$, growth noise modifies the population growth rate $\Lambda$ but leaves the cell-size distribution $n(s)$ invariant~\cite{tuanase2008regulatory, hein2024asymptotic, levien2025size}.
-In our square-root growth model, by contrast, growth noise leaves $\Lambda$ unchanged and instead has a simple, universal effect on $n(s)$ and on the fluctuations of $N_t$.
+Here, by incorporating the square-root dependence of growth fluctuations on cell size, we have obtained an exactly solvable model.